ibm-cloud-docs/CDN/running-status.md

 {: faq}

 If you are using wildcard CDN mapping, there's no Akamai CNAME associated.
 If you just created the SAN HTTPS mapping, the Akamai CNAME can only be generated when the mapping is in the `Domain validation required` status.
 That's because Akamai can only generate the Akamai CNAME when the certificate is selected.
 Before the `Domain validation required` status is active,  the `-` character is shown as the Akamai CNAME value.

-### Can I make the CDN status `Running` if I point a domain to the Akamai CNAME?
-{: #make-running-akamai-cname}
-{: faq}

-Yes, both the Akamai CNAME and IBM CNAME can make your CDN mapping status `Running` if you point your domain to one of them.